crystal-lang/rfcs/text/0009-lifetime-event_loop.md

 loop enqueues that are much slower than local enqueues in execution contexts.

 A limitation is that trying to move a `fd` from one event loop to another while there are pending waiters will raise an exception.
-We can't move timeout events along with the `fd` from one event loop instance to another one, but that would also break the "always local enqueues" benefit.
+We could move timeout events along with the `fd` from one event loop instance to another one, but that would also break the "always local enqueues" benefit.